-V. GRADUATE ASSISTANTSHIPS (GA'S)
+V. GRADUATE ASSISTANTSHIPS

-Colleges and departments provide graduate assistantships (GAs) to qualified students on a competitive basis.
+Colleges and departments provide graduate assistantships to qualified students on a competitive basis.
 Assistantships are not available to non-degree seeking students.
 GAs include Graduate Assistants (GA), Graduate Teaching Assistants (TA) or Graduate Research Assistants (RA).
 Interested graduate students should contact their academic departments to discuss assistantship opportunities.
 The GPD manages the assistantship positions.
 In the beginning of the academic year, GAs will be assigned to work with faculty members.
-They also will be assigned to join the doctoral seminars committee for at least 5% of their time.
+They also will be assigned to join the HPDP doctoral committee for at least 5% of their time.

 A graduate assistantship provides a monthly stipend, tuition waiver and subsidization of health insurance.
 A full graduate assistantship requires 20 hours of work per week.
 GAs may teach, conduct research, or have other responsibilities that contribute to the student's professional development.
 Students supported on a graduate assistant contract (or CV Starr scholarship with tuition waiver) must maintain full-time enrollment, which is 9 graduate credits in the fall and spring semester and 6 credits in the summer semester.
-After advancing to candidacy, students must register for a maximum of 3 dissertation credits each term which is considered to be full-time enrollment, on the condition that their Form D-2 was accepted by the UGS in prior semester(s).
+After advancing to candidacy, students must register for a maximum of 3 dissertation credits each term which is considered to be full-time enrollment.
 In the last graduating semester, students may register for more than 3 credits to meet program requirements.
-More information is available in the graduate assistant handbook https://gradschool.fiu.edu/wp-content/uploads/2020/11/Graduate-Assistant-Handbook-2020-2021.pdf.
+More information is available in the graduate assistant handbook https://gradschool.fiu.edu/wp-content/uploads/2022/08/GA-Handbook-2022-2023.pdf.